KarolBedkowski/webmon/README.rst

 Configuration
 -------------
-Configuration files may me placed in current dir, ~/.config/webmon/ direcrtory or direct specified by appropriate option.
+Configuration files may me placed in current dir, ~/.config/webmon/ directory or direct specified by appropriate option.

 config.yaml